georapbox/js-utils/packages/is/isElement/README.md

 <a name="isElement"></a>

 ## isElement(value) ⇒ <code>Boolean</code>
-Checks if 'value' is a DOM element.
+Checks if a value is a DOM element.

 **Returns**: <code>Boolean</code> - True if 'value' is a DOM element, else false.